HP TECH TAKES /...

 Laptop CPUs are different from those in desktops.
-If you’re wondering what is a good processor speed for a laptop or desktop - or simply which style will work best for you, read on for important distinctions to consider before making any purchasing moves.
+If you’re wondering what is a good processor speed for a laptop or desktop, or simply which style will work best for you, read on for important distinctions to consider before making any purchasing moves.

-Note: CPUs can also affect a computer’s hardware - so these are important to note if you have specific hardware requirements like the portability of a laptop or need the robust nature of a dual display desktop computer.
+Note: CPUs can also affect a computer’s hardware so these are important to note if you have specific hardware requirements like the portability of a laptop or you need the robust nature of a dual display desktop computer.